We Analyzed 1,000+ Internship & Co-op Interviews: Here's What Companies Actually Ask

 The most common technical interview questions

-5. Case studies — 10% of interviews, heavily concentrated in consulting and finance.
+5. Case studies: heavily concentrated in consulting and finance.
 Students described analyzing company financials, recommending strategies, and doing market sizing.

 What interviews look like at banks vs. tech companies vs. consulting firms